knutdrescher/BiofilmQ/docs/usage/installation.rst

 \ :sup:`2` does **not** require MATLAB licence

 We recommend the BiofilmQ.zip-based installation for users that have a MATLAB installation with the appropriate toolboxes listed above.
+For older versions see the `list of releases <https://github.com/knutdrescher/BiofilmQ/releases>`_.

 System Requirements
 =====================